Kenan-Kadic/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview

-I want to create a User Login based website that allows people to compare flagship phone features/specifications, search for flagship phones by features, write reviews on phones, and examine purchase options.
+I want to create a User Login based website that allows people to compare flagship phone features/specifications, list flagship phones by features and search for flagship phones.
 If I had to put it in the context of a user story, I would say as a consumer, I want to research and compare flagship phones by their features, in order to locate the perfect flagship phone for me.

 ### Features

-•	User login: Users will be able to create accounts and log in to the application.
-Each user will have a profile page.
+Login: Users will be able to log in to their accounts.

-•	Register: Users will be able to sign up and create accounts.
+Register: Users will be able to sign up and create new accounts.

-•	Home Page: will have info for each phone brand.
+Home: Page will display info for each phone brand.

-•	List: Lists all available flagship phones and provides data on them. can also list by features.
+List: Page will list all available flagship phones and provides data on them.

-•	Search: Users will be able to search for blog posts containing given text.
+Search: Users will be able to search phones by features.

-•	Admin: A page that allows Administrator to make additions to Mysql database.
+Admin Page: Administrator will be able to add new phones.

-••	Logout: Users will be able to Logout.
+Logout: Users will be able to log out.

 ### Technologies